-60. With regard to how the application is treated, 41 out of 42 ECAs that would undertake enhanced due diligence would suspend the approval of the application pending the outcome of the enhanced due diligence process.
-Of these, France, Latvia, New Zealand and Sweden might take additional measures depending on the information received from the exporter and/or applicant, on the outcome of the due diligence, or on recommendations by competent authorities, e.g. the Corruption Prevention and Combating Bureau.
-The exception is Brazil/BNDES, which will suspend the application assessment pending the Corporate Register22 rating upgrade, i.e. at least until debarment list removal.
-On the other hand, Colombia would also always suspend the approval of the application pending the outcomes of the enhanced due diligence after checking against anti-money laundering debarment lists; and Estonia would not sign an insurance contract without awaiting the outcomes of enhanced due diligence.
+60. With regard to how the application is treated, 40 ECAs that would undertake enhanced due diligence would suspend the approval of the application pending the outcome of the enhanced due diligence process.
+Of these, France, New Zealand and Sweden might take additional measures depending on the information received from the exporter and/or applicant, on the outcome of the due diligence.
+The exception is Brazil/BNDES, which will also suspend the application assessment but only pending the Corporate Register rating upgrade, i.e. until debarment list removal.

-- Question 10 If, before credit, cover or other support has been approved, you become aware that an exporter and, where appropriate, applicant (or anyone acting on their behalf in connection with the transaction) is currently under charge in a national court for violation of laws against bribery of foreign public officials of any country, what action(s) are taken?
-If enhanced due diligence is undertaken: - (a) Does the enhanced due diligence process include, inter alia, verification that the exporter/applicant has in place appropriate management control systems that combat bribery? - (b) How is the application treated?
+Question 10 - If, before credit, cover or other support has been approved, you become aware that an exporter and, where appropriate, applicant (or anyone acting on their behalf in connection with the transaction) is currently under charge in a national court for violation of laws against bribery of foreign public officials of any country, what action(s) are taken?
+If enhanced due diligence is undertaken:

+- (a) Does the enhanced due diligence process include, inter alia, verification that the exporter/applicant has in place appropriate management control systems that combat bribery? - (b) How is the application treated?